-"The preservers of our history are as heroic as those who make it."—Pat Neff, Texas Govenor, 1921–1925
+"The preservers of our history are as heroic as those who make it."—Pat Neff, Texas Governor, 1921–1925

 In the old Saturday matinée Westerns, you always knew who the hero was.
 He wore a white Stetson, followed the Code of the West, and had a powerful moral compass.
 His selfless dedication to the public good brought new order and prosperity that lingered long after he rode away into the sunset.
 Modern heroes may not wear iconic garb or ride a valiant steed, but their contributions have the same effect.
 Today’s heroes can still be identified by a generous spirit and a commitment to the greater good.

-Be a Friend to the Texas Historical Commission.
-Join the Texas Heroes at one of the following levels:
+Join the Texas Heroes at one of the following levels to make an impact: